 Any stone in the VVS range still has extremely high clarity and will command a premium price.

 VS stones occupy the upper-middle range of diamond clarity grades.
 They have minor inclusions, which means they don't interfere much with clarity, even though they're larger or more numerous than those in VVS stones.

 Stones in the SI range drop into commercial-quality.
-(Think Costco or Walmart).
 The inclusions are noticeable at 10X magnification but most likely not with the naked eye.
-Still, an SI stone may appear cloudier and less brilliant, especially to a consumer familiar with fine jewelry.
+Still, an SI stone may appear cloudier and less brilliant, especially to someone familiar with fine jewelry.

 Generally, buying I stones isn't a good idea, even though they're technically gem quality.
 I diamonds have inclusions obvious even to the naked eye.
 Furthermore, these inclusions may even affect the diamond's durability or wearability, especially I3 stones.